 Ovarian tissue freezing

 You can have a small operation to remove some ovarian tissue, which is then frozen.
+This is called ovarian tissue cryopreservation.
 The tissue is put back once your cancer treatment has finished.

 Reducing the impact of chemotherapy on fertility